 BPT has submitted our response to the redevelopment of the Scala site.
 You can read our response by clicking here, and it is also available via the BATHNES planning portal (see application 20/00552/FUL).

 Unfortunately, we are unable to support the current scheme which would result in the reduction of existing community space by around 50% to provide private residential units.
-The Trust has additional concerns regarding the loss of the rear quarter of the Scala’s roof, a structure of local historic interest, without suitable evidence of justifiable public benefit.
+We have additional concerns regarding the loss of the rear quarter of the Scala’s roof, a structure of local historic interest, without suitable evidence of justifiable public benefit.

 We feel that aspects of the design, such as the proposed height of the central courtyard building, do not reflect the established architectural character of the Oldfield Park area, and will instead visually dominate the area.